Rocketing Through Granby

 Like red efts.
 These beautiful little guys are the juvenile, land-dwelling life-stage of the Eastern Spotted Newt.
 They definitely fit the “cool” bill.

-As you saw in the first picture, Calvin held him and I was able to teach him a bit about how to be careful with little guys like this.
+Calvin held him and I was able to teach him a bit about how to be careful with little guys like this.
 Unfortunately, he still needs some help in how to return them safely home, but we’re getting there.
 (NO! he didn’t hurt him! … … but assuredly would have had I not been vigilant.)

 The trail left the creek and entered a more upland forest region.
 This allowed Damian to stuff his pockets with acorns, examining each new one as though it was the first he’d ever seen.